WooCommerce SEO Basics: Practical Steps Anyone Can Do

 Choose a responsive theme for your e-commerce store, and test how it looks on multiple devices.
 I would highly recommend Astra.
 It is responsive and customisable, with over 40 demos to choose from to give your storefront exactly the look you want.

-Monitor and Analyse
+Use Google Analytics to Monitor and Analyse

 Set up an analytical SEO tool for your WooCommerce shop.
 Google Analytics has a free version that is simple to use and provides all of the basic information you need.
 Use this to track your website’s performance, including user behaviour and traffic sources.